• Skip to primary navigation

 You can serve these bowls with whole wheat noodles instead of rice for a fun change.
 Or with sushi rice, white rice, or another whole grain like quinoa or bulgur.

-And, of course, feel free to add in different veggies like broccoli, even broccoli slaw, shredded brussels sprouts, bok choy, edamame, avocado, cucumber, or any of your favorite vegetables.
+Feel free to add in different veggies like broccoli, even broccoli slaw, shredded Brussels sprouts, bok choy, edamame, avocado, cucumber, or any of your favorite vegetables.

 If you had a little extra time on your hands, you could marinate the defrosted salmon in the teriyaki sauce before cooking it.
 And, of course, this would be great with almost any fish like cod, tuna, shrimp, or mahi mahi.